Notes on the data: Housing/ Transport

 Geography: Data available by Population Health Area, Local Government Area, Primary Health Network, Quintiles and Remoteness Areas

-Numerator: The data indicators presented are:
+Numerator: The indicators presented are:

 - Occupied private dwellings rented from the government housing authority